A multiple criteria methodology for priority based portfolio selection: A case study in the city area of Naples

-In this section, we present the concrete elements of our case study: the stakeholders, the criteria, and the set of projects related to the urban tangible cultural heritage to be evaluated.
+In this section, we present the concrete elements of our case study: the participants, the criteria and the set of projects related to the urban tangible cultural heritage to be evaluated.

-\subsection{Stakeholders listed in the management plan of the historic city centre: Their aims and expectations}
+\subsection{Participants listed in the management plan of the historic city centre: Their aims and expectations}

-Several stakeholders are involved in the decision aiding process and they have different interests generated by the re-qualification of the historic city centre of Naples.
-The various stakeholders can be placed into three main categories: institutional bodies, social and cultural organizations, and local businesses.
-A brief description of each of them is presented below.
+Several participants are involved in the decision aiding process and they have different interests generated by the re-qualification of the historic city center of Naples.
+The various participants can be listed in three main categories: institutional bodies, social and cultural organizations, and local businesses.
+A brief description for each of them is reported below.